Celebrity

 Martin Short on His daughter’s Mental Health Struggles

-Martin Short also talked about the grief of losing his daughter, Katherine, in an interview with The New York Times.
-He mentioned that Katherine wanted to surrender to her illness, ‘Dad, let me go.’
-The actor said, ‘I don’t see any difference between mental illness as a disease and cancer as a disease.
+Out of nowhere, Martin Short brought up how hard it was when his daughter Katherine passed away, speaking with The New York Times.
+Though she battled sickness, she told him, ‘Dad, let me go,’ like a whisper he still hears.
+He said, ‘I don’t see any difference between mental illness as a disease and cancer as a disease.
 Sometimes, both can be fatal.
 Yet, there are also instances where both can be cured.’

 Short has revealed that even after many years, the pain of losing a child awakens a deep confusion and disbelief in him.